dylan-lang/testworks/documentation/users-guide/source/usage.rst

 Suites
 ------

+Suites are an optional feature that may be used to organize your tests into a hierarchy.
 Suites contain tests, benchmarks, and other suites.
-A suite may be defined with the :macro:`suite-definer` macro.
+A suite is defined with the :macro:`suite-definer` macro.
 The format is:

 .. code-block:: dylan